 top of page

-Following a strong inner call to change his life he turned to exploring the arts in more depth, and is now a full-time artist.
-Denis Taylor, painter and art writer, described Moksananda in Painters Tubes Magazine, as ‘an artist of enormous flexibility [...] an original painter who mixes intelligence, talent and skill with story telling.’
-He has studied under American abstract artist Ty Nathan Clark.
+I have studied with American artist Ty Nathan Clark.
+Denis Taylor, painter and art writer, described me in Painters Tubes Magazine, as ‘an artist of enormous flexibility [...] an original painter who mixes intelligence, talent and skill with story telling.’

 Get occasional updates on my work:

-Language
+Language Required

 Thanks for subscribing!